 A Man’s Take On Acne Treatment

 So how can a man cover this?
-Men are, typically, not interested in taking the time to worry with cleanser and moisturizers, opting for shampoo, body wash and even bar soaps for their facial skin cleansing routines.
+Men are typically not interested3 in taking the time to worry with cleanser and moisturizers, opting for shampoo, body wash and even bar soaps for their facial skin cleansing routines.
 However, men who shave tend to have smoother, softer and even healthier skin on the chin, cheeks and jawline than even women.
 That’s because shaving is exfoliating and some men do that daily!
-Shaving becomes a whole different ballgame when acne is present though.
+Shaving becomes a whole different ballgame when acne is present though4.
 The list of difference could go on and on but let’s take a look at what can cause acne for men that probably isn’t a factor in womens acne.

 Types Of Acne Seen In Men

-Of course acne requires great hygiene, a healthy diet and a lifestyle of overall healthy choices such as exercise and routine sleep schedule.
+Of course, acne requires great hygiene5, a healthy diet and a lifestyle of overall healthy choices such as exercise and routine sleep schedule.
 With all that in place, men still can start to see acne well into there 30’s.
 Why is that?

 Folliculitis: Not Really Acne, But Worth Taking A Look At

 Folliculitis is not acne11, but it creates the same effects as acne.
 Bacteria gathers in open pores and creates whiteheads and cysts.
 Unlike acne however, this is totally preventable by just adjusting how close a man is shaving.
 Too close of a shave will remove too many of the outer layers of the skin and leave pores unprotected.
 This causes ingrown hairs which also tend to get infected.
 Treating folliculitis like acne will help in healing but if the close shaving continues, so will the infections of the pores.